MahamudM90/Timer-Clock/README.md

 # React Promodoro Clock ⏰

-This is a react Promodoro Clock for [FreeCodeCamp](https://www.freecodecamp.org/) challenge made using Next Js which is a React framwork by Vercel.
+This is the react Promodoro Clock for [FreeCodeCamp](https://www.freecodecamp.org/) challenge made using Next Js which is a React framwork by Vercel.

 ## Getting Started